Student Loan Terminology Cheat Sheet

 Student Aid Report

-After submitting the FAFSA you will receive a student aid report (SAR).
+After submitting the FAFSA, you will receive a student aid report (SAR).
 The SAR is a summary of the information you provided when filling out the FAFSA.

 Student Loan Refinancing

-Using a new loan from a private lender to pay off existing student loans.
+Student loan refinancing is using a new loan from a private lender to pay off existing student loans.
 This allows you to secure a new (ideally lower) interest rate or adjust your loan terms.

 Subsidized Loan